 7. Site Crashes

 Also, poorly coded plugins can also cause your website to crash.
-Which ultimately hinders your website performance, page speed, and affects your website reputation.
+Which ultimately hinders your website performance and page speed and affects your website reputation.

 How Many WordPress Plugins Are Too Many?